Gibeon, Namibia: Politics

-Gibeon is governed by a village council that currently has five seats.

-Johannes Isaaks (1941–2010) was the first Mayor of Gibeon as well as prominent political activist.
-In the 2004 and 2009 national elections, Gibeon has given the ruling SWAPO party significantly less support than the national percentage, though SWAPO was still the highest vote getter in both elections.
+Local authority elections

+Upon Namibian independence Gibeon was governed by a seven-seat village council.
+The first local elections run in Namibia, the 1992 local elections, was won by SWAPO which obtained 635 votes and gained four seats.
+The Democratic Turnhalle Alliance (DTA) came second with 483 votes and three seats.
+The 1998 local authority elections saw a similar result.
+SWAPO again obtained four seats with 293 votes, DTA got the remaining thee seats with 219 votes.

 The 2015 local authority election was also won by the SWAPO party which gained four seats (680 votes).
 The remaining seat went to the Democratic Turnhalle Alliance (DTA, 82 votes).
 The 2020 local authority election was won by the newly formed Landless People's Movement (LPM) which scored well all over Hardap.
 LPM gained 514 votes and three seats in the village council, SWAPO gained the remaining two seats with 433 votes.

-2004 National Assembly election
+National Assembly elections

+In the 2004 and 2009 national elections, Gibeon has given the ruling SWAPO party significantly less support than the national percentage, though SWAPO was still the highest vote getter in both elections.
 In the 2004 National Assembly election, 4,956 residents of Gibeon constituency voted; SWAPO received 50.7% of Gibeon's votes, compared to 76.1% nationally.
 The COD received 29.3% of the vote and the DTA received 9.3%.
 Of the remaining 6 parties, the UDF received 3%, the NUDO received 2.1%, the RP received 1.8%.
 The MAG, NDMC and SWANU combined to receive the remaining 2.3%.

-2009 Presidential election

 In the 2009 presidential election, voter participation declined to 3,669, a 26% drop from the previous national election.
 Gibeon voters supported incumbent President Hifikepunye Pohamba's candidacy but significantly less than the national average; nationally, SWAPO's Pohamba received 76.4%, but in Gibeon he received only 46.1% of the 3,669 total votes.
 The closest candidate was Hidipo Hamutenya of RDP, who received 20% of Gibeon's votes, above his national vote percentage of 11.1%.
 The next closest candidate was Frans Migub ǀGoagoseb of the NDMC, who received 207 votes in the constituency (5.6%).
-Gibeon's support for /Goagoseb equaled nearly 12% of the candidate's total support nationally (207 of 1,760 total votes).
+Gibeon's support for ǀGoagoseb equaled nearly 12% of the candidate's total support nationally (207 of 1,760 total votes).
 David Isaacs of the DP received 205 votes (5.6% in the constituency) and around 9% of the national vote total (205 of 1,859 nationally).
 Henk Mudge of the RP (5.4%), Katuutire Kaura of DTA (5%) and Ben Ulenga of COD (3.7%) received a higher percentage of votes in Gibeon than their national averages.